 From our website, we only collect the information you submit when you complete an opt-in or contact form or email us directly.

-Most of the business data we collect, other than client data, is from business cards that you’ve given us with the knowledge that it will be used to contact you.
+Most of the business data we collect, other than client data, is from online forms or business cards that you’ve given us with the knowledge that it will be used to contact you.

-So quite simply if you don’t want us to store that information or contact you – even if we might be able to do some great things together or have some great conversations over a coffee or a meal – then please don’t give your card to us.
+So quite simply if you don’t want us to store that information or contact you – even if we might be able to do some great things together or have some great conversations over a coffee or a meal – then please don’t submit any online fprms or give your card to us.

 The sort of personal information we collect is: